 Unfortunately, you can’t query for the exact timestamp of a Google Analytics hit using the API.
 Neither can you get it in your custom reports.
 However, this might be very meaningful information, especially if you want to verify data integrity across systems.

 Although, you should be using Google Analytics’ Content Grouping for a similar purpose, having it in custom dimension has its advantages.
-For example, your paga types could be home, category, product, checkout, confirmation, blog, webinar.
+For example, your page types could be home, category, product, checkout, confirmation, blog, webinar.

 A/B Testing Variant

 While this might sound obvious to some, many novice A/B testers rely solely on the data displayed by the testing tool they’re using.
-Having a second source for double-checking is absolutely a must, besides, it allows for a more cranular analysis that most A/B testing tools don’t allow.
+Having a second source for double-checking is absolutely a must, besides, it allows for a more granular analysis that most A/B testing tools don’t allow.